-GENERAL TERMS AND CONDITIONS FOR THE TRANSPORT OF GOODS
+GENERAL TERMS AND CONDITIONS OF CONTRACT FOR THE ORGANIZATION OF THE TRANSPORT OF GOODS

-These General Conditions are available to our Clients both at the offices of Aduanas, Logística, Transportes e Intermediación en Unidades de Servicio, S.A.
+These General Conditions are available to our Customers both at the offices of Aduanas, Logística, Transportes e Intermediación en Unidades de Servicio, S.A.
 (ALTIUS, S.A.) and on our website www.grupoaltius.com.

 1.- SCOPE OF APPLICATION

-These General Conditions shall be applicable to all freight forwarding services requested from Aduanas, Logística, Transportes e Intermediación en Unidades de Servicio, S.A.
-(ALTIUS, S.A.), with address at Muelle de Reparaciones de Bouzas s/n, 36208 - Vigo, Spain (hereinafter, the "Forwarding Agent") and Fiscal Identification Code A-82303769, and this regardless of the means used to request them (whether by telephone, by tele/fax, by e-mail or by any other means).
-This is without prejudice to those multimodal transport contracts in which it is expressly stated that they are subject to the General Terms and Conditions of the International Federation of Freight Forwarders Associations and Allied Trades (FIATA).
+These General Conditions shall apply to all freight forwarding services requested from Aduanas, Logística, Transportes e Intermediación en Unidades de Servicio, S.A.
+(ALTIUS, S.A.), with registered office at Muelle de Reparaciones de Bouzas s/n, 36208 – Vigo, Spain (hereinafter, the “Forwarding Agent”) and tax identification number A-82303769, regardless of the means used to request them (whether by telephone, tele/fax, e-mail or any other means).
+This is without prejudice to those multimodal transport contracts in which it is expressly stated that they are subject to the General Terms and Conditions of the International Federation of Freight Forwarders Associations (FIATA).

 2.- DEFINITIONS.

-"Forwarding agent".
-The activity of ALTIUS is defined as that of a Freight Forwarder: that which consists, fundamentally, in the organization of the transport of goods and other related activities.
-In order to carry out the transport, ALTIUS may use all types of means of transport, and sub-agents, which may be contracted in the name and on behalf of the Client.
+“Forwarder.
+The activity of ALTIUS is configured as that of a freight forwarder: that which consists, fundamentally, in the organization of the transportation of goods and other related activities.
+ALTIUS may use any means of transport and subagents to carry out the transport, which may be contracted in the name and on behalf of the Customer.

 3.- ACCEPTANCE.

-The Client expressly agrees to submit any service contracted with the Forwarder to these General Terms and Conditions, even if no specific reference to these General Terms and Conditions is made in the service request.
+The Customer expressly agrees to submit any service contracted with the Forwarder to these General Conditions, even if no specific reference to these General Conditions is made in the service request.

-The General Terms and Conditions shall be mentioned in the Forwarder's offers or proposals.
-Their content shall at all times be available to the Client as stated above.
+The General Conditions shall be mentioned in the offers or proposals of the Forwarder.
+And its content will be, at all times, available to the Client as expressed above.

-The Client also undertakes to inform third parties who may have contracted with him of the existence, validity, validity and acceptance of these General Terms and Conditions.
+The Client also undertakes to inform third parties who may have contracted with him of the existence, validity, validity and acceptance of these General Conditions.

-In the event of non-acceptance of these General Terms and Conditions, the Client must expressly, in writing and unequivocally notify the Freight Forwarder immediately after the first offer or proposal received.
-Seven days after receipt of these General Terms and Conditions without any declaration to the contrary by the Freight Forwarder, the General Terms and Conditions shall be deemed to be validly incorporated into the contractual relationship between the parties.
+In case of non-acceptance of these General Terms and Conditions, the Customer shall expressly, in writing and unequivocally notify the Forwarder immediately after the first offer or proposal received.
+Seven days after receipt of the General Terms and Conditions without any manifestation to the contrary by the Forwarder, the General Terms and Conditions shall be deemed to be validly incorporated into the contractual relationship between the parties.

-The Client shall pay the Freight Forwarder the price for the services rendered in accordance with the terms contained in the latter's offer or proposal.
-In the event of late payment, the Client shall be liable to pay the Freight Forwarder interest for late payment equivalent to the legal interest rate in force at any given time, increased by two percentage points.
-The Client shall also be liable for any damage caused to the Freight Forwarder or its agents as a result of the delay, including any possible damage due to currency fluctuations, bank charges incurred and any other financial damage suffered as a result of such delay.
-The Client expressly waives any right of retention or set-off on the sums due to the Freight Forwarder.
+The Client shall pay the Freight Forwarder the price for the services rendered in accordance with the terms contained in the latter’s offer or proposal.
+In the event of late payment, the Client shall be liable to pay the Forwarder interest for late payment equivalent to the legal interest rate in force at any given time, increased by two percentage points.
+Likewise, the Customer shall be obliged to assume the damages caused to the Forwarder or its agents by its delay, including the possible damage due to currency exchange fluctuation, the bank charges borne and any other economic damage suffered for such reason.
+The Client expressly waives any right of retention or set-off on the amounts due to the Forwarder.

-- The accuracy of the declaration of the goods as regards their characteristics, description, markings, number, quantity, weight and volume.
+– The accuracy of the declaration of the goods with respect to their characteristics, description, markings, number, quantity, weight and volume.

 - The suitability and aptitude of both the goods themselves and their packaging for the correct performance of the contracted service.

-- The consideration, if applicable, of the nature of the goods being flammable, explosive or of hazardous nature, and submitting their corresponding safety data sheet.
-The Client and/or the sender are solely responsible for complying with current legislation, both in terms of packaging, documentation, markings, consignment notes and any other requirement that may be necessary for the transport of the aforementioned goods.
+– The consideration, if applicable, of the nature of the goods as flammable, explosive or dangerous nature of the goods and the delivery of the corresponding safety data sheet of the goods.
+The Customer and/or the sender are solely responsible for complying with current legislation, both in terms of packaging, documentation, markings, waybills and any other requirement that may be necessary for the transport of the aforementioned goods.

-- Timely compliance with prior information and documentation requirements necessary for the export and/or import of the goods to the country of destination, as may be required in due course by competent authorities.
+– Timely compliance with the requirements of prior information and documentation necessary for the export and/or import of the goods to the country of destination, as may be required by the competent authorities from time to time.

-In any case, the Client shall be liable for all losses, damages, breakdowns, penalties and/or expenses that the Forwarder or a third party may incur as a result of omissions, inaccuracies or delays in the information provided by the Client and/or defective or inadequate packaging, expressly including, where applicable, any extraordinary costs generated by the need to reorganise or redesign the contracted services.
+In any case, the Client shall be liable for all losses, damages, breakdowns, penalties and/or expenses that the Forwarder or a third party may incur as a result of omissions, inaccuracies or delays in the information provided by the Client and/or defective or inadequate packaging, expressly including, if applicable, extraordinary costs generated by the need to reorganize or redesign the contracted services.

-In addition, the Freight Forwarder reserves the right to make, at the time of receipt of the goods, any reservations it deems appropriate or necessary.
-In the event of omission or insufficient information, the Freight Forwarder shall also be authorised, prior to unloading and in accordance with the circumstances, to unload, destroy or neutralise the goods, and shall be exempt from any liability for this reason and without the Client or the consignee of the goods being entitled to any compensation whatsoever in this regard.
+In addition, the Forwarder reserves the right to make, at the time of receipt of the goods, the reservations it deems convenient or necessary.
+In the event of omission or insufficient information, the Forwarder shall also be entitled to, prior to unloading and according to the circumstances, unload, destroy or neutralize the goods, being exempt from any liability for this reason and without the Customer or the consignee of the goods being entitled to any compensation for this concept.

 5.- GENERAL OBLIGATIONS OF THE FREIGHT FORWARDER.

-5.1 The Freight Forwarder undertakes to organize at their own discretion the transport, handling, hauling and storage of the goods entrusted to them, in the most appropriate manner and with due diligence, unless they receive express instructions from the Client as to how to organize any of the aforementioned services.
+5.1.- The Forwarder undertakes to organize at its own discretion the transport, handling, carriage and storage of the goods entrusted to it, in the most appropriate manner and with due diligence, unless it receives express instructions from the Client as to how to organize any of the aforementioned services.

-5.2.- For the purposes of organising the services described in paragraph 5.1 above, and unless otherwise instructed by the Client, the Freight Forwarder may select and contract with third parties acting in their capacity as freight forwarders, carriers, warehouse operators, customs agents and others required for the transport, storage, handling and delivery of goods, all of which shall be considered independent agents of the Freight Forwarder.
-The Freight Forwarder shall, as far as possible, contract the provision of such services with those companies or firms that are subject to the International Agreements in force.
+5.2.- For the purposes of organizing the services described in paragraph 5.1 above, and unless otherwise instructed by the Client, the Forwarder may select and contract with third parties acting in their capacity as freight forwarders, carriers, warehouse operators, customs agents and others required for the transport, storage, handling and delivery of goods, all of which shall be considered independent agents of the Forwarder.
+The Forwarder shall contract, as far as possible, the provision of such services with those companies or firms that are subject to the International Agreements in force.

 Goods shall be entrusted to such third parties subject to such terms and conditions, such as limitations of liability for loss, damage, expense or delay in delivery, as are set forth in the waybills, bills of lading and receipts issued by such forwarders, carriers, warehouse operators and others.

-ALTIUS shall only be liable to the Customer or to a third party for loss and/or damage to the goods resulting from a breach of its contractual obligations.
-In any case, such liability, as well as any other liability that may arise from a delay in the delivery of the goods, shall be limited to the amounts resulting from applying to each specific case the carrier's own liability limits of the regulations applicable to each mode of transport, the sum of which may never exceed the total value of the goods.
+ALTIUS shall only be liable to the customer or a third party for loss and/or damage to the goods resulting from a breach of its contractual obligations.
+In any case, such liability, as well as any other liability that may arise from a delay in the delivery of the goods, shall be limited to the amounts resulting from the application to each specific case of the carrier’s own liability limits of the regulations applicable to each mode of transport, the sum of which may never exceed the total value of the goods.

 The regulations applicable to each mode of transport shall be as follows:

-- International Shipping: Hague-Visby regulations (Brussels International Convention of August 25, 1924, for the Unification of Certain Rules Relating to Bills of Lading, as amended by the 1968 and 1979 Protocols).
-However, when the shipping line Bill of Lading alludes to the US COSGA, in shipments to or from the United States, then the provisions set forth in said Act shall govern under the terms set forth in that same Bill of Lading.
+– International Maritime Transport: Hague-Visby Rules (Brussels International Convention of August 25, 1924, for the Unification of Certain Rules Relating to Knowledge, as amended by the 1968 and 1979 Protocols).
+However, when the Bill of Lading of the shipping line refers to the US COSGA, in shipments to or from the United States, then the provisions set forth in said Act shall govern under the terms set forth in the same Bill of Lading.

-- National land transport and multimodal transport: Law 15/2009, of 11 November, on the contract of land transport of goods.
+– National land transportation and multimodal transportation: Law 15/2009, of November 11, 2009, on the contract of land transportation of goods.

-- International Carriage by Air: Convention for the Unification of Certain Rules for International Carriage by Air, done at Montreal on 28 May 1999.
+– International Air Transport: Convention for the Unification of Certain Rules for International Carriage by Air, done at Montreal on May 28, 1999.

-ALTIUS shall be exonerated from any liability if the damage and/or loss claimed against it originates from information provided by the customer, or from instructions given by the latter, or from operations carried out by him or by his subcontractors.
-Likewise, ALTIUS will be exonerated from any damage and/or harm that may take place outside the period of custody assumed by ALTIUS, or when it occurs within the scope of operations not carried out by ALTIUS.
-Likewise, ALTIUS will be exonerated from liability in cases of force majeure, and in any other case regulated by current regulations applicable in each specific case.
+ALTIUS shall be exonerated from any liability if the damage and/or harm claimed against it originates from information provided by the customer, or from instructions given by the latter, or from operations carried out by the customer or by its subcontractors.
+Likewise, ALTIUS shall be exonerated from any damage and/or harm that takes place outside the period of custody that it has assumed or when it occurs within the scope of operations that it has not performed.
+Likewise, ALTIUS shall be exonerated from liability in cases of force majeure and in any other cases that are regulated by the current regulations applicable in each specific case.

 In no event and under no circumstances shall ALTIUS be liable for any damages and/or losses related to loss of profits and/or customers, penalties, taxes, fees, fines, penalty clauses and/or linked to customer contracts with third parties, depreciation of goods and/or currency exchange fluctuations.

-8.1.- The Freight Forwarder shall not insure against loss or damage that may be caused to the goods during handling, storage or transport, unless specifically instructed to do so in writing by the Client.
-In which case, the Freight Forwarder shall take out the appropriate insurance on behalf of the Client.
+8.1.- The Forwarder shall not insure against loss or damage that may be caused to the goods during handling, storage or transport, unless specifically instructed in writing by the Client.
+In this case, the Forwarder will proceed to take out the appropriate insurance on behalf of the Client.

-8.2.- In the event that insurance coverage has been taken out at the request of the Client:
+8.2.- In the event that insurance coverage has been taken out at the Client’s request:

-8.2.1.- The terms and conditions of the insurance shall be those set out in the insurance policy contracted, which shall be available to the Client at his express request.
+8.2.1.- The terms and conditions of the insurance shall be those set forth in the insurance policy contracted, which shall be available to the Client at its express request.

-8.2.2.- The Freight Forwarder shall not be held responsible for any possible disputes or claims that may arise between the Client and the insurance company contracted as a result of the insurance of the goods.
+8.2.2.- The Forwarder shall not be liable for any possible disputes or claims that may arise between the Client and the insurance company contracted as a result of the insurance of the goods.

-8.2.3.- In order to calculate the value to be insured, the Client must take into account all costs affecting the goods, including the costs at destination and the delivery of the goods to the place of destination.
+8.2.3.- To calculate the value to be insured, the Client shall take into account all costs affecting the goods, including expenses at destination and delivery of the goods to the place of destination.

-9.1 At the time of delivery of the goods, the consignees must verify the conditions in which the goods are found, as well as that the quantity, number and weight of the packages correspond to the data stated in the transport documentation, and must immediately inform the Freight Forwarder of any apparent defect or loss in any part.
+9.1.- At the time of delivery of the goods, the consignees shall verify the conditions in which the goods are found, as well as that the quantity, number and weight of the packages correspond to the data consigned in the documentation relating to the transport, and shall immediately inform the Forwarder of any apparent defect or loss in any piece.

-9.2.- In the event that any irregularity, damage and/or loss is not immediately observed by the receiver of the goods, he/she must state his/her reservations in writing in accordance with the terms, deadlines and conditions established in the regulations applicable to each mode of transport and which are detailed in General Condition 6.
+9.2.- In the event that any irregularity, damage and/or loss is not immediately observed by the receiver of the goods, the latter shall record his reservations in writing under the terms, deadlines and conditions established in the regulations applicable to each mode of transport and which are set forth in General Condition 6.

 9.3.- The time limits for initiating an action against the Forwarder shall be those established in the regulations applicable to each mode of transport and which are set out in General Condition 6.